allanmilne/Group-Project--NewTrition-App/readme.md

 To run the client, run the script below in your terminal whilst in the client directory:

 - ```npm run serve```

+## How it works and what it does:

+- Within the nutrition information tab of the app you can see your recommended daily amount of nutrients breakdown within the pie chart.
+Underneath this you can search for any type of food using the search bar.
+When you have found the food you are looking for you can select it using the button to the right.
+The quantities of nutrients within your selected food will appear within the nutrient tabs to the left.
+You can also click on the name of each nutrient within the tab to find a little more information on each nutrient.
+If you click on the name again the information will disappear.
+These tabs are designed to look similar to the nutrition labels that are found on food packaging.
+The aim is to help people understand what the labels mean and how it relates to their daily intake.

+- Within the calorie calculator tab you can input your details to receieve the recommended daily amount of calories you should consume in order to maintain your current weight.
+The aim is to assist the user in understanding how many calories they should be consuming, which will hopefully help and inform food choices.